CSDTs/3D_Visualizer/README.md

 * Zoom, move and rotate model with gestures
 * Manipulate the color of the model with segmented control
 * Adjust light intensity with slider
+* Change the position of the light with a tap on the scene
 * Settings Page
+    * Change the scale factor used for the AR model
+        * **For large models like wigwam, a very small factor such 0.002 is needed to display AR content correctly**
     * Pick from light types: omnidirectional, directional, probe, spot or ambient
     * Pick from blend modes: add, alpha, multiply, subtract, screen or replace
     * Animations!
 Choose from no animation or infinite rotation